 The section Göttweig - Melk was wonderfully marked until Melk.
-At the abbey the marking stops and a Jakobsweg - section "no man's land" begins.
-After visiting the monastery, we go downhill from the entrance on the right and immediately turn right into the monastery path, which leads down stairs to the town hall square.
+At the abbey the marking stops and a section "no man's land" of the Way of St. James begins.
+After visiting the monastery, we go downhill right from the entrance and immediately turn right into the monastery path, which leads down stairs to the town hall square.

 At the town hall square there is this Koloman fountain.

-Also on the town hall square is this bread shop with two towers.
+Also on the town hall square is this house of a beakery equipped with two towers.

 St. Nepomuk at the main square of Melk